4teamwork/simplelayout.base/README.txt

 * base JS functions
   - align to grid (for two columns designs only)
   - helper functions
-* New scales for atct image field
+* New scales for atct image field (requires zope restart)

 For more information check simplelayout dependencies:
 * simplelayout.ui.base